quaffle51/Getting-and-Cleaning-Data/README.md

 df2 <- df1[,requiredCols]
 rm("df1")
 ```
 Appropriate labels are now added to the data set in step 4.
+The minus signs in the column names were replace for the underscore character to eliminate any problems associated that might arise in arithmetic.
 ```
 ##      4. Appropriately labels the data set with descriptive variable names.
 names(activity_labels) <- c("Activity_ID", "Activity")